Vishnu9804/QuizApplication/README.md

 ## Installation

-To get started with the Quiz Mobile Application, follow these steps:
+To get started with the Quiz Mobile Application,  go with this following these steps:

 1. **Clone the Repository :-**